Bank of England keeps rates on hold, six years after crisis cut

 Business surveys this week showed Britain’s economy started 2015 strongly, and wage data in the next few months could provide some policymakers with enough evidence that it can start to be weaned off low borrowing costs.

-“But by the summer, it should be clear that the UK’s deflation is neither pernicious nor long-lasting.”

-While there has been scant evidence that uncertainty around May’s election has deterred business investment, the strong possibility of an indecisive outcome presents another reason to hold rates until later in the year.

-Financial markets currently price in a first rate hike around the turn of 2016, but two policymakers -- Martin Weale and Kristin Forbes -- have warned that rates could rise in the near future if inflation shoots up from current low levels.
+Two policymakers, Martin Weale and Kristin Forbes, warned recently that rates could rise in the near future if inflation picks up strongly from current low levels.

-MPC member Ian McCafferty, who voted with Weale to raise rates from August through December, has said he will keep a close eye on wage data over the next few months before deciding whether to resume voting for higher rates.
+Another MPC member Ian McCafferty, who voted with Weale to hike rates from August through December, has said he will keep a close eye on wage data over the next few months before deciding whether to resume voting for higher interest rates.

-For now, though, most MPC members seem content to wait and see how far inflation falls before considering a rate hike.
+But now though, most MPC members seem content to wait and see how far inflation plunges before considering a rate hike.

-Last month’s quarterly economic forecasts from the Bank indicated that consumer price inflation is likely to turn negative for the first time on record in the next few months.
+Last month’s quarterly economic forecasts from the BoE showed consumer price inflation is likely to turn negative for the first time on record in the next few months.

-Governor Mark Carney has said he expects the Bank’s next move to be an increase in interest rates, although he said more stimulus could be required if inflation stayed around zero for more than a year.
+Governor Mark Carney has said he expects the BoE to raise interest rates as its next move although he said more stimulus could be required if inflation stayed around zero for more than a year.

 The timing of a first interest rate hike from the U.S. Federal Reserve will also weigh on BoE policymakers.